jezze/berk/README.md

     $ berk config myhost

 It is easy to change the configuration for a remote.
-Say you want the user to be called testuser instead you can write:
+Say you want the user to be called "testuser" instead you can write:

     $ berk config myhost username testuser